Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 ### Configuring reusable roles

-What we need is:
-- A role for installing/Checking dependencies like Podman
-- A role for logging in to the private registry, fetching the credentials in our encryoted vault file
-- A role for pulling images, the necisarry images on each machine
-- A role for creating and running the containers, with a defaults file (for defining our variables), and a tasks file for the logic.
+What we want is resuable roles for repetetive tasks.
+We want a role for checking/installing latest versions of depencencies like Podman, we want a role that logs in to our private registry fetching our credentials from our encrypted vault file, We want a role for pulling images, and we want a role for running images acting as the whole container logic, our "engine" if you will.
+Each role will have a defaults folder with a main.yaml file and a tasks folder with a main.yaml file.
+All variables will be pre defined in our defaults/main as a standard fallback as is the best practice to never hardcode anything.
+Each tasks/main will contain the modules and define the logic for the tasks.
+Then, we want a role that shows running containers and a role for killing and removing containers, because it is quite a process to do manually for each container when we want to test our containers and such.

 #### The dependencies installation role
 Very straight forward basic.
 The key to every task in ansible playbooks or roles is the use of ansible modules, like the _ansible.builtin.dnf_ which allows the use of dnf package manager.